Requirements for a Bachelor's Degree

 Students cannot change their major into Biomedical Engineering.
 Students must be accepted into the program at the time of admission to the University.

-Engineering students may declare second majors and minors offered through the School of Arts and Sciences beginning their freshman year.
+Engineering students may declare additional majors and minors offered through the School of Arts and Sciences beginning their freshman year.
 It is strongly recommended students declare by the spring registration date of their Junior year to ensure timely graduation.

 Changing Primary Major

 In order to change a primary major within a student's current school, students complete the online Program of Study change form.
-In Engineering, students will receive a faculty mentor based on this new primary major.
+In Engineering, students will receive a new faculty mentor based on this new primary major.
 In Arts and Sciences, faculty mentoring relationships will be adjusted per mentoring model being used by the major.
-In both schools, the student's academic advisor will not change.
+In both schools, the student's professional academic advisor will not change.

 Students cannot change their major into Biomedical Engineering.